candlebrae/OwlHomepage/ReadMe.txt

+A custom homepage featuring a functional search bar, 12 custom buttons, and a purple color scheme by default.
+Designed to be changed and tweaked as much as you want.

+---
 To set this as your homepage:

 1. Unzip this folder and place it somewhere that your web browser can access it and where it won't be overwritten (I put it inside of my web browser's .config folder and haven't had any issues).